shayd2110/ConnectFour_c_sharp_final_proj/README.md

 # ConnectFour_c_sharp_final_proj

--   This is Final project in C# & .NET course at Tel Hai collage
+-   This is Final project in C# & .NET course at Tel Hai College

 ## How to play?